Wine Varietal: Pinot Grigio

 During the last few minutes of grilling, place the hamburger buns, cut side down, on the outer edges of the grill rack to toast lightly.

-Spread both sides of the toasted hamburger buns with the Spinach, Gruyere and red pepper spread.
-To assemble the burgers, on each bottom bun layer a lettuce leaf, a slice of tomato, burger patty, and equal amounts bacon and dill pickle chips.
+Spread both sides of the toasted hamburger buns with the Spinach, Gruyere and Red pepper spread.
+To assemble the burgers, on each bottom bun layer a lettuce leaf, burger patty, a slice of tomato, and equal amounts bread and butter pickle chips and bacon.
 Add the bun tops and serve.